-- (1) An application for a service approval must - (a) be made to the Regulatory Authority of the participating jurisdiction in which the service is to be located; and - (b) be in writing; and - (c) include any prescribed information that is requested by the Regulatory Authority; and - (d) nominate a certified supervisor to be the nominated supervisor for the service and include that person's written consent to the nomination; and - (e) include payment of the prescribed fee. - (2) An application for service approval may include an associated children's service. - (3) The approved provider can be the nominated supervisor if he or she - (a) is a certified supervisor; or however the Regulatory Authority must not grant the service approval unless the supervisor certificate has been granted.
+- (1) An application for a service approval must - (a) be made to the Regulatory Authority of the participating jurisdiction in which the service is to be located; and - (b) be in writing; and - page 44

+- (c) include any prescribed information that is requested by the Regulatory Authority; and - (d) nominate a certified supervisor to be the nominated supervisor for the service and include that person's written consent to the nomination; and - (e) include payment of the prescribed fee. - (2) An application for service approval may include an associated children's service. - (3) The approved provider can be the nominated supervisor if he or she - (a) is a certified supervisor; or - (b) has applied for a supervisor certificate -

+however the Regulatory Authority must not grant the service approval unless the supervisor certificate has been granted.